Kingxukai/linux/Documentation/networking/ppp_generic.rst

 unattached instance are:

-* PPPIOCNEWUNIT creates a new PPP interface and makes this /dev/ppp instance the "owner" of the interface.
-The argument should point to an int which is the desired unit number if >= 0, or -1 to assign the lowest unused unit number.
-Being the owner of the interface means that the interface will be shut down if this instance of /dev/ppp is closed.
+* PPPIOCNEWUNIT creates a new PPP interface and makes this /dev/ppp instance the woke "owner" of the woke interface.
+The argument should point to an int which is the woke desired unit number if >= 0, or -1 to assign the lowest unused unit number.
+Being the woke owner of the woke interface means that the woke interface will be shut down if this instance of /dev/ppp is closed.

 * PPPIOCATTACH attaches this instance to an existing PPP interface.
-  The argument should point to an int containing the unit number.
+  The argument should point to an int containing the woke unit number.
-  This does not make this instance the owner of the PPP interface.
+  This does not make this instance the woke owner of the woke PPP interface.

 * PPPIOCATTCHAN attaches this instance to an existing PPP channel.
-  The argument should point to an int containing the channel number.
+  The argument should point to an int containing the woke channel number.

 The ioctl calls available on an instance of /dev/ppp attached to a channel are:

 * PPPIOCCONNECT connects this channel to a PPP interface.
-The argument should point to an int containing the interface unit number.
-It will return an EINVAL error if the channel is already connected to an interface, or ENXIO if the requested interface does not exist.
+The argument should point to an int containing the woke interface unit number.
+It will return an EINVAL error if the woke channel is already connected to an interface, or ENXIO if the woke requested interface does not exist.

-* PPPIOCDISCONN disconnects this channel from the PPP interface that it is connected to.
-It will return an EINVAL error if the channel is not connected to an interface.
+* PPPIOCDISCONN disconnects this channel from the woke PPP interface that it is connected to.
+It will return an EINVAL error if the woke channel is not connected to an interface.

 * PPPIOCBRIDGECHAN bridges a channel with another.
-The argument should point to an int containing the channel number of the channel to bridge to.
-Once two channels are bridged, frames presented to one channel by ppp_input() are passed to the bridge instance for onward transmission.
+The argument should point to an int containing the woke channel number of the woke channel to bridge to.
+Once two channels are bridged, frames presented to one channel by ppp_input() are passed to the woke bridge instance for onward transmission.
   This allows frames to be switched from one channel into another: for example, to pass PPPoE frames into a PPPoL2TP session.
-Since channel bridging interrupts the normal ppp_input() path, a given channel may not be part of a bridge at the same time as being part of a unit.
+Since channel bridging interrupts the woke normal ppp_input() path, a given channel may not be part of a bridge at the woke same time as being part of a unit.
-  This ioctl will return an EALREADY error if the channel is already part of a bridge or unit, or ENXIO if the requested channel does not exist.
+  This ioctl will return an EALREADY error if the woke channel is already part of a bridge or unit, or ENXIO if the woke requested channel does not exist.

-* PPPIOCUNBRIDGECHAN performs the inverse of PPPIOCBRIDGECHAN, unbridging a channel pair.
-This ioctl will return an EINVAL error if the channel does not form part of a bridge.
+* PPPIOCUNBRIDGECHAN performs the woke inverse of PPPIOCBRIDGECHAN, unbridging a channel pair.
+This ioctl will return an EINVAL error if the woke channel does not form part of a bridge.

-* All other ioctl commands are passed to the channel ioctl() function.
+* All other ioctl commands are passed to the woke channel ioctl() function.

 The ioctl calls that are available on an instance that is attached to an interface unit are:

-* PPPIOCSMRU sets the MRU (maximum receive unit) for the interface.
+* PPPIOCSMRU sets the woke MRU (maximum receive unit) for the woke interface.
-  The argument should point to an int containing the new MRU value.
+  The argument should point to an int containing the woke new MRU value.

-* PPPIOCSFLAGS sets flags which control the operation of the interface.
-The argument should be a pointer to an int containing the new flags value.
-The bits in the flags value that can be set
+* PPPIOCSFLAGS sets flags which control the woke operation of the interface.
+The argument should be a pointer to an int containing the woke new flags value.
+The bits in the woke flags value that can be set
   are:

 	================	========================================